Skip to content

 If the short SHA information is unavailable such as in local development, the SHA is omitted.
 The source for this string is generated and captured in the Gem at the time of Ceedling’s automated build in CI.

-Ceedling build & plugin tasks
+Build & plugin tasks

 Build task are loaded from your project configuration.
 Unlike application commands that are fixed, build tasks vary depending on your project configuration and the files within your project structure.